About Rhodes

 A modern city, with a shopping centre, large hotels and resorts, numerous cafes, restaurants, clubs, impressive sights and attractions, but also traditional villas called marasiotika (from Marasia).
 Guarding Mandraki’s marina, from the tops of two tall limestone columns, are the island’s emblems: a deer and doe.
 At the edge of the dock stands the small fort of Agios Nikolaos, built between 1464 and 1467.

 Along the coastal road, public buildings erected by the Italians are sure to impress you; the New Market, the National Bank of Greece, Government House, the National Theatre, the Archbishop’s Residence, City Hall and the famous Grande Albergo delle Rose, one of the most luxurious hotels in Europe in the 1930s that today houses the world-famous Rhodes Casino in one of its wings.
-In front of the aquarium you’ll find one of the island’s most cosmopolitan beaches, place to see and be seen.
+In front of the aquarium you’ll find one of the island’s most cosmopolitan beaches, a place to see and be seen.

 The Colossus of Rhodes